Board of ManagementSkip Committee Members Group

 Kate is a graduate from Strathclyde University with an Economics Degree.
 She joined DGC in February 2019 as Performance Manager and in 2022 became the Student Journey Manager.
 Kate is very passionate about improving the student journey and the experiences that our students have.
 Prior to working at DGC Kate was in the private sector working in various outsource call centres.
 Kate coaches at a local girl’s football team.

-Kate is a member of Learning and Teaching Committee and Finance and General Purposes Committee.View Kate Glendye's Register of Interest Edit
+Kate is a member of Learning and Teaching Committee, Finance and General Purposes Committee and the HR Sub-Committee.View Kate Glendye's Register of Interest Edit

 Malcolm is a graduate of the University of Aberdeen.
 He is currently Senior Deputy Principal at the University of Stirling where he has responsibility for the management, resourcing, and strategic direction of the university.
 He is also a Professor of Experimental Psychology.
 His research focusses on the mechanisms that control memory retrieval, and how these interplay with the social and physical world around us.
 He has held a number of senior management positions including Provost of St Leonard’s College, and Vice Principal for Enterprise and External Relations at the University of St Andrews where he spent most of his career.

 He is the academic lead for the University of Stirling on the Stirling and Clackmannanshire City Regional Deal, and is passionate about the role of universities and colleges as drivers for economic and social change.
 Malcolm is currently a member of the Scottish Land Commission’s Leadership Taskforce on Derelict and Unused Land, the Clackmannanshire Commission, and a board member and trustee of various companies, organisations and trusts, including Stirling Court Hotel Services.